NunoLopesPT/DomainContacts/README.md

 This Contacts List functionality is relative simple, and probably if the idea is just to have it, with a framework like Laravel the problem could be solved way faster compared with this DDD approach, but if the projects keeps growing in complexity, and has to be maintainable to multiple frameworks, with tests, the production will decrease with code duplication.

+#Instalation
+- To build the tables, run `composer run-script migrations`
+- To seed the tables with dummy data for testing: `composer run-script seed`
+- To rollback all migrations: `composer run-script migrations-rollback`

 This project will have always 100% code coverage inside the `src` folder, integration and unit tests will make sure that the code is
 SOLID and every line is beeing used, also avoiding errors in future developments.
 The coverage shouldn't be with with non-sense